KARMA (KARMA) Tops 1-Day Volume of $739.00

 KARMA Profile

 KARMA is a proof-of-stake (PoS) coin that uses the Groestl hashing algorithm.
 Its genesis date was February 3rd, 2014.
 KARMA’s total supply is 8,462,823,687 coins and its circulating supply is 5,450,532,381 coins.
-KARMA’s official Twitter account is @KarmaBlockchain and its Facebook page is accessible here.
-The official website for KARMA is www.karmaapp.io.
 The Reddit community for KARMA is /r/KARMAEOS and the currency’s Github account can be viewed here.
 KARMA’s official message board is medium.com/@hello_11092.
+The official website for KARMA is www.karmaapp.io.
+KARMA’s official Twitter account is @KarmaBlockchain and its Facebook page is accessible here.

 Buying and Selling KARMA